13 Questions About Hummingbird Feeders Answered by Experts

 Kenn and Kimberly: Hummingbirds have an instinct to protect their food sources, because in nature, a patch of flowers will produce only so much nectar in a day.
 The tiny birds carry this defensiveness over to artificial feeders.
 The best way to keep one hummingbird from dominating a feeder is to put up several feeders in different spots.
 If some feeders can be out of sight from the others (around a corner, for example), it will be even harder for one bird to control them all.
 With multiple feeders available, even the most aggressive hummingbirds may give up and just share with others.
-(Read more!
-How to Attract Hummingbirds to Your Balcony)
+Learn how to attract hummingbirds to your balcony or patio.

-Kenn and Kimberly: We suggested mixing your own using 4 parts to 1 part sugar, and bringing it to a full boil to break down the sugar completely.
+Kenn and Kimberly: We suggest mixing your own hummingbird sugar water, using 4 parts water to 1 part sugar, and bringing it to a full boil to break down the sugar completely.
 Once it’s cool, refrigerate what you don’t use between fillings.
 Avoid using red dye; the birds don’t need it, and it’s easier to monitor the freshness of colorless sugar water.
 Another way to avoid mold is to fill feeders only halfway and clean them before each refill.
 Placing your feeders in the shade will also help keep sugar water from spoiling too quickly.
-(Read more!
-6 Simple Ways to Attract More Hummingbirds)
+Check out fascinating facts about ruby-throated hummingbirds.